YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and settled on parameters that seemed to work best for the givn video:
+I tried various combinations of parameters and settled on parameters that seemed to work best for the given video:
 - orient = 32
 - pixels per cell = 16
 - cells per block = 2
 - color space = 'YCrCb', using all channels
+I chose more orientations, but also more pixels per cell (compared with the course) which is is quite fast but still has enough information to obtain good results.
+Here is an example of HOG image with those parameters:

+![alt text][image4]

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM sklear's LinearSVC package.
 This can be found in file training.py, function train_model(), lines XXX through XXX.
 Moreover, I used GridSearchCV to attempt to try to find the best parameters.
-I originally used the same parameters as described in sklearn's documentation like this (with svm.SVC):
+I originally used the same parameters as described in sklearn's documentation (with svm.SVC) with 'linear' and 'rbf' kernels, but I found it was quite slow, so I set my parameters simply as this:
 ```
-parameters = {'kernel': ('linear', 'rbf'), 'C': [1, 10]}
+parameters = {'C': [1, 10]}
 ```
-but it turned out that the best parameters found were kernel='rbf' and C=10 were quite slow and I finally settled for simply allowing 'C' between '1' and '10'.
 However the value chosen by the algorithm was '1', the default value!

+Second, I also use 32x32 spatial features, which is done by simply resizing the image to 32x32 pixels.
+This task is performed in file lesson_functions.py, lines XXX through XXX.

+Third, I used the histogram features with all 3 channels, 32 bins and the whole 8-bits (256 levels) range and this can be found in lesson_functions.py lines XXX through XXX.

 ### Sliding Window Search